School of Businessufv.ca/business

 Students will be readmitted to the Business Administration diploma only once.

+To be eligible to graduate, students must achieve a minimum program and cumulative GPA of 2.00.
 At the time of applying for graduation no BUS or ECON course may be older than five years.

 See the Graduation section of the calendar for more information.